 “Industrial design services are often provided within the context of cooperative working relationships with other members of a development group.
 Typical groups include management, marketing, engineering and manufacturing specialists.
 The industrial designer expresses concepts that embody all relevant design criteria determined by the group.

 “The industrial designer’s unique contribution places emphasis on those aspects of the product or system that relate most directly to human characteristics, needs and interests.
 This contribution requires specialized understanding of visual, tactile, safety and convenience criteria, with concern for the user.
 Education and experience in anticipating psychological, physiological and sociological factors that influence and are perceived by the user are essential industrial design resources.”

-The internationally recognized program at Virginia Tech, fully accredited by the National Association of Schools of Art and Design, prepares individuals to enter this dynamic field through a rigorous curriculum and an experienced, dedicated faculty.
+The internationally recognized program at Virginia Tech, fully accredited by the National Association of Schools of Art and Design (NASAD), prepares individuals to enter this dynamic field through a rigorous curriculum and an experienced, dedicated faculty.

 Required Curriculum for Liberal Education (CLE) Courses